Wilford Horace Smith: Carter v. Texas

-The Alabama cases
+Alabama cases

 For these cases Smith, with the financial support of Booker T. Washington, joined an effort by the Colored Men's Suffrage Association of Alabama (CMSAA) to overturn provisions in Alabama's 1901 state constitution that enabled discrimination against black men seeking to register to vote.
 The constitution, which had been written with the explicit intent of disfranchising black Alabamans, created a two-tier voter registration system.
 The first category, available only until December 20, 1902, was open to United States military veterans, Confederate veterans, and their descendants—qualifications that few black men had—and to men "who are of good character and who understand the duties and obligations of citizenship under a republican form of government."
 Men who registered in this category were registered for life.
 Those who registered later, or who did not qualify for the first category, had to re-register for every election and were subject to literacy, property and employment requirements.
 Responsibility for registering voters, including determining whether applicants met subjective criteria like being of "good character," was assigned to county-level boards of registrars.
 Any appeal of the registrars' decisions was sent to the state circuit courts, to be addressed through a jury trial.
 A group of black postal workers in Montgomery formed the CMSAA after their applications for lifetime voter registration were denied in 1902.
 The CMSAA president, Jackson Giles, volunteered to serve as the plaintiff for their planned legal challenge.
 After Smith and Washington heard about their plans, Smith went to Alabama and volunteered to serve as Giles' attorney.

 Smith's and Washington's goal was to use Giles' case to challenge the Alabama constitution in the federal courts and ultimately before the United States Supreme Court, but because it technically provided a remedy for those seeking to appeal voter registration denials, Smith was required to begin in the state courts.
 In 1902 he filed five cases, eventually leading to three Supreme Court appearances: